udacity/DSND_Term1/README.md

-# Intro to Machine Learning with Pytorch Nanodegree (Term 1)
+# Intro to Machine Learning with Pytorch Nanodegree (nd229)

  Content for Udacity's Intro to Machine Learning with Pytorch Nanodegree curriculum, which includes project and lesson content.